Mount Donna Buang

-Mount Donna Buang is a mountain in the southern reaches of the Victorian Alps of the Great Dividing Range, located in the Australian state of Victoria.
+Mount Donna Buang ("the body of the mountain" in the language of the Wurundjeri people) is a mountain in the southern reaches of the Victorian Alps of the Great Dividing Range, located in the Australian state of Victoria.
 Approximately 94 km from Melbourne with an elevation of 1250 m, Mount Donna Buang is the closest snowfield to Melbourne.

 Location and features

-In winter, it usually receives snow suitable for snowplay and tobogganing, and during the non-winter months the area is well visited by bushwalkers and cyclists.
+In winter, it usually receives snow suitable for snow play and tobogganing, and during the non-winter months the area is well visited by bushwalkers and cyclists.
 The summit of Mount Donna Buang is surrounded by alpine ash (or woollybutt) trees and sub-alpine snow gums, and at nearby Cement Creek there is a canopy walkway through myrtle beech and mountain ash trees known as the Mount Donna Buang Skywalk.

 Mount Donna Buang is part of the Yarra Ranges National Park (established in 1995).
 The nearest serviced town to the mountain is Warburton.

 Flora and fauna

-The lower and middle slopes of the mountain are characterised by very tall forests of mountain ash with a cool temperate rainforest mid story on the southern slopes and sheltered areas elsewhere on the mountain.
+The lower and middle slopes of the mountain are characterised by very tall forests of mountain ash with a cool temperate rainforest mid-story on the southern slopes and sheltered areas elsewhere on the mountain.
 Trees such as myrtle beech, sassafras and soft tree fern as well as large shrubs like hazel pomaderris are fairly common in this zone.
 On the higher slopes sub-alpine species such as woollybutt and snowgum predominate, although myrtle beech is also common almost to the summit.

 It contains a number of native mammals including the rare Leadbeater's possum, and is home to 120 species of native birds.
-Some examples include the pink robin, yellow-tailed black cockatoo and the crimson rosella.
+Some examples include the pink robin, yellow-tailed black cockatoo, the crimson rosella and the rare lyrebird, heard to imitate chainsaws, motorbikes, and other species of birds.

 The Mount Donna Buang wingless stonefly is endemic to the area.
 Mount Donna Buang is the type locality of the velvet worm Ooperipatus centunculus.